 Tax Preparation Help

-Tax Topic #202 2006 Tax Year
+Tax Topic #202 2008 Tax Year

 Installment Agreements

-• Direct Debit from your bank account,
+• Direct Debit from your bank account

-• Payroll Deduction from your employer or
+• Payroll Deduction from your employer

 • To request an installment agreement after your return has been filed and you have been billed (you received an IRS balance due notice), you can use the Online Payment Agreement (OPA) application or you may submit Form 9465 or your own written request for a payment plan, attached to the front of your return or bill.
+You may also request an installment agreement by calling the toll-free number on the bill.

+Direct debit or payroll deduction installment agreements provide an opportunity to make timely payments automatically and reduce the possibility of default.
 For a direct debit installment agreement you will need to provide your checking account number and your bank routing number to initiate the automated withdrawal of the payment.

 You may contact the IRS by phone or in person, or you may submit Form 9465 (PDF), Installment Agreement Request, through the mail.
 The form has space for you to write your checking account number and your bank routing number.
 However, if you choose to do so, you may staple a voided check to the form.

-Remember, penalties and interest will be added to the balance due even if an installment agreement is approved.
 For more information about installment agreements, please see www.irs.gov and enter the keyword "installment agreement".

 Responding to your IRS Notice